Garrana/MEAArc/README.md

 MEA Arc partners program for customers is a program launched by Microsoft MEA to show the value of Azure Arc to customers.
 the program has a specific set of activites that are delivered by qualified partners to customers. the below is meant to be used as a delivery guidance for partners.

+Disclaimer: The intention for this repo is to focus on the core Azure Arc capabilities, deployment scenarios, use-cases and ease of use.
+It does not focus on Azure best-practices or the other tech and OSS projects being leveraged in the guides and code.

 ## Azure Arc overview